ayo99inth/System-Hacking/README.md

-# System-Hacking
-The System Hacking repository aims at providing you with practical experience in exploiting vulnerabilities in target systems using various hacking techniques and tools.

-Here’s a comprehensive report for your **System Hacking Repository**, detailing the tools you've listed along with their educational content and usage:

----

 ### System Hacking Tools Repository

-**Description**: This repository is dedicated to system hacking tools used for penetration testing, exploitation, and post-exploitation activities.
+ This repository is dedicated to system hacking tools used for penetration testing, exploitation, and post-exploitation activities.
 Each tool included in this collection serves a specific purpose in the hacking lifecycle, providing insights and methodologies for cybersecurity professionals to understand system vulnerabilities and exploit them responsibly.

 ---